 When it starts to become seriously imbalanced between partners, it can lead to feelings of burnout and contempt for the partner who isn’t pulling their share, which can develop into a very serious relationship problem.

-If you notice an imbalance, talk to your partner about how you are supporting each other and how you can make a more equal distribution of work.
+If you notice an imbalance, talk to your partner about how you are supporting each other and how you can make an equal distribution of work.

 Some therapists actually recommend making an emotional labor checklist in which partners divvy up responsibilities and clearly define their roles.